Where is our water?

 There is a perception in South Africa that we live in a water-scarce country and because of climate change we simply have to accept that grave shortages will in the future be the new normal.

 The truth is though that even in very dry areas more water falls from the sky on every village, town and city than is used in its reticulation[1].
-So bamboozled are we that we cannot perceive that this rain could possibly be harvested and stored locally for when it is needed.
+So bamboozled are we that we cannot perceive that this rain could realistically be harvested and stored locally for when it is needed.

 “One of the saddest lessons of history is this.
 If we have been bamboozled long enough, we tend to reject any evidence to the contrary.
 We are no longer interested in finding out the truth.
 The big fat lie has captured us.
 It is simply too painful to acknowledge, even to ourselves that we have been so credulous.
 So the old deceptions tend to persist as the new ones rise.”